Taking off the edge -- simultaneous filament and end core formation: Numerical set-up

 We ran our simulation with the code \textsc{ramses} \citep{teyssier2002} using a second-order Godunov scheme to solve the conservative form of the discretised Euler equations on an Cartesian grid.
 We applied the MUSCL scheme \citep[Monotonic Upstream-Centred Scheme for Conservation Laws][]{vanLeer1979} in combination with the HLLC-Solver \citep[Harten-Lax-van Leer-Contact][]{toro1994} and the multidimensional MC slope limiter \citep[monotonized central-difference][]{vanLeer1977}.

 The formation and gravitational evolution of a finite-sized filament is simulated taking into account mass accretion from the surrounding.
-This is a key difference to previous simulations \citep{bastien1983, bastien1991, clarke2015, seifried2015} that assumed an already existing mature filament and that followed its subsequent collapse.
+This is a key difference to previous simulations \citep{bastien1983, bastien1991, clarke2015, seifried2015} that assumed an already existing filament and that followed its subsequent collapse.
 We do this by setting up a cylindrical inflow zone with a radius that is set in the y-z dimension and define a constant radial accretion flow onto the central x-axis, similar to the initial conditions of \citet{heigl2018} and \citet{heigl2020}.
 In contrast to the former cases however, all boundaries of the box are set to open and we do not use a periodic boundary condition in x direction.
 In addition we limit the accretion flow to the central section of the box with a size of 0.6 times the box length.
 We choose the box to have a physical size of 2.0 pc resulting in an accretion zone with a radius of 1.0 pc and a length of 1.2 pc.
+A schematic diagram of inflow can be seen in \autoref{fig:sketch} where we show central cuts through the simulation box of the y-z and x-z plane.

-The gas is set to be isothermal with a temperature of $10$ K. Its initial density in the box and that of the accretion flow is set to $3.92 \times 10^{-22}$ \gccm, corresponding to a number density of about $100$ \ccm\ for a molecular weight of $\mu = 2.36$.
-In order to break the symmetry, we introduce density perturbations in the initial density and in the inflow on the order of 10\% which allows the driving of turbulent motions.
-As shown in \citet{heigl2018}, the amplitude of the turbulence does not depend on the strength of the initial perturbation.
-The inflow velocity is set to a value of $7.51$ \kms, which corresponds to a Mach number of 4.0 for 10 K gas.
-The resulting accretion rate is therefore about $27.9$ M$_\odot$ pc$^{-1}$ Myr$^{-1}$ which is consistent with predicted and observed accretion rates and velocities.
+The gas is set to be isothermal with a temperature of $10$ K with a molecular weight of $\mu = 2.36$.
+In order to break the symmetry of the simulation, we introduce random density perturbations in the initial density and in the inflow following a flat distribution with a maximum value of 10\% which allows the driving of turbulent motions.
+As shown in \citet{heigl2018}, the amplitude of the turbulence does not depend on the strength of the initial perturbation even when varied over close to four orders of magnitude ranging from 0.01\% up to 50\%.
+We do not set any preferred initial perturbation scale but vary every cell and let the cores form self-consistently from the resulting turbulence.

+We set the mass accretion to a constant rate which is defined by the distance of the inflow zone to the central axis $R_\text{0}$, its density $\rho_\text{0}$ and the accretion velocity $v_a$:

+where both of the latter values are renewed at every timestep in the simulation.
+The constant mass accretion set at the radius $R_\text{0}$ propagates inward and leads to a radial density profile outside of the forming filament of:

+We vary the value of the accretion rate in different simulations by adjusting the density $\rho_\text{0}$ and the accretion velocity $v_a$.